How to Decide Who is in the Room During Delivery

 You are likely already expecting your close friends and family to be ready to visit soon after the baby arrives, but as you near the end of your pregnancy, it’s a good idea to also think about your preferences of who is in the room during delivery.

-If you’re a first time mom, you may be unsure about what to expect from your delivery—and for good reason.
-A number of things can happen during the course of labor that can change the delivery method or birth process you originally had in mind.
+If you’re a first-time mom, you may be unsure about what to expect from your delivery—and for good reason.
+Several things can happen during labor that can change the delivery method or birth process you originally had in mind.
 For some, having parents and your partner and maybe even a sibling will help to relax you, while others may be overwhelmed by the idea of that many people in the room with you.
 No matter how you feel about it, it’s important to let all those close to you know your decision beforehand so you don’t get stuck in a situation that isn’t right for you.

 1. Your Comfort Level